Get involved to have your say

 Friends of Erskineville Inc

 Friends of Erskineville meets regularly to discuss community issues and liaises with the City for positive outcomes.
-Monthly meetings are held on the first Wednesday of the month, at the Erskineville Town Hall from 7.30pm.
+Monthly meetings are held on the second Tuesday of the month, at the Erskineville Town Hall from 7.30pm.

 All residents, local businesses and members of the community are welcome to attend and actively participate in the meetings.